V-Earl/README-Generator/README.md

 ## Usage

-Please answer all questions being prompted and press enter at the conclusion to generate the REEADME file.
+Please answer all questions being prompted and press enter at the conclusion to generate the README file.

 ## Credits